Tsinghua-MARS-Lab/StateTransformer/README.md

 ## Dataset

+For Li-Auto Dataset, since it belongs to Li Auto and Li Auto currently does not intend to make it public, the LiAuto dataset is not freely available online at the moment.

-We process the dataset into the Hugging Face Dataset format.
+For NuPlan, we process the dataset into the Hugging Face Dataset format.
 Click [here](http://180.167.251.46:880/NuPlanSTR/nuplan-v1.1_STR.zip) to download the NuPlan dataset.
 Unzip the file and pass the path to the '--saved_dataset_folder' argument to use it.
 This dataset contains the training, validation, and the test set.

 If you need to customize your dataset, you would need to process the official dataset by our scripts.

 - For NuPlan dataset, please refer to the `generation.py` and read the following 'NuPlan Dataset Pipeline' section for more details.

 ### NuPlan Dataset Pipeline
 Usage: